qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

     ...
 ```

-With that configuration http://example.com/gitea/ will redirect to your Gitea instance.
+With that configuration http://example.com/gitea/ will redirect to your RIA Hub instance.

 then for the backend section